 Seeing a Land Rover on Britain’s roads is almost as guaranteed as seeing birds in the sky.
 Stylish, practical and arguably quintessentially ‘British’, the Land Rover has become somewhat of an icon.
 Have you ever promised yourself one?
 Maybe?
 Well, you’re not alone.
-But in times like these where cash is tight and finance is tricky, buying yourself a brand new Land Rover might just be a tad too far out of reach, despite the current incentives available.
+But in times like these where cash is tight and finance is tricky,in times where you’re carpooling just to save a few bob, buying yourself a brand new Land Rover might just be a tad too far out of reach, despite the current incentives available.

 However, hard-headed motorists have once again turned to the beauty of the used car market, and doing so yourself might just do the trick for you too.
 Buying yourself a Used Land Rover could get you the Land Rover you want, at a price you can afford.
 There are thousands of models available all over the country, all ready to drive away at prices much lower than those of the showroom.
 Many dealers also offer similar facilities to those of new cars such as warranties, road tax and insurance – every little helps right?